ilgityildirim/assisted-venue-approval/config/description_guidelines.md

 ### ✅ Required Elements
 - [ ] 2-6 sentences in length
-- [ ] Non-veg restaurants start with "Serves meat, vegan options available,"
+- [ ] Non-veg restaurants/food trucks start with "Serves meat, vegan options available,"
 - [ ] Third person perspective (no "we", "you", "they")
 - [ ] Neutral tone (no promotional language)
 - [ ] Relevant keywords included